 One Job: Uphold the Constitution

 The CC is trampling on the very document it is supposed to defend.
-It does so to protect allies trying to impose socialism on Guatemala.
+It is doing so to protect allies trying to impose socialism on Guatemala.

 On formal grounds, the CC order to stop enacting the law is illegal because it is against an act already consummated: Congress and the president passed the bill in late February.
 That is, the court cannot suspend a law based on an injunction.
 Had the action been for unconstitutionality, the court could have granted a temporary suspension of the law.